 In most cases, slipped disc symptoms are treatable using conservative therapies such as stretching, exercise, activity modification, ice and heat applications, corticosteroid injections and anti-inflammatory drugs.
 For patients who experience severe, limiting pain or symptoms that continue to worsen even after several weeks or months of conservative treatment, slipped disc surgery may be recommended.

 There are now successful minimally invasive surgeries that can provide slipped disc patients with meaningful relief – such as the outpatient procedures offered at Laser Spine Institute.
 Our minimally invasive procedures are used to treat slipped disc symptoms as well as other neck and back conditions, but with drastically reduced tissue damage and quicker recovery times compared to traditional open spine surgery.
-To learn how Laser Spine Institute’s state-of-the-art procedures can help you find relief from neck and pain, contact us today for a complimentary review of your MRI or CT scan.
+To learn how Laser Spine Institute’s state-of-the-art procedures can help you find relief from neck and pain, contact us today for an initial consultation.